aiven/aiven-docs/docs/products/kafka/karapace/howto/enable-schema-reader-strict-mode.md

 ---
-title: Enable automatic shutdown for invalid schema records
+title: Enable shutdown of Karapace for invalid schema records
 ---

 import Tabs from '@theme/Tabs';